On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: Introduction

 It is easy to see that the scalar extension conjecture of the Ricci flow will hold automatically if one can prove the above inequality along the rescaled Ricci flow (\ref{eqn:PK07_4}), just like the extension theorem of mean curvature in~\cite{[LW]} follows directly from Corollary \ref{cor:main}.

 The similarity between the regularity theory of rescaled mean curvature flow (\ref{eq:RMCF0}) and the rescaled Ricci flow (\ref{eqn:PK07_4}) was noticed for a while.
 For example, such similarity was discussed in the introduction of~\cite{[LW]}.
 Along the rescaled flows, the mean curvature bound condition (\ref{eqn:PK07_2}) is comparable to the scalar curvature bound condition $|R| \leq C$.
 Note that the Fano K\"ahler-Ricci flow provides many examples of the global solutions of the rescaled Ricci flow (\ref{eqn:PK07_4}) and Perelman showed that $|R| \leq C$ holds automatically.
-The boundedness of the scalar curvature is crucial to study the convergence of K\"ahler-Ricci flow to a limit flow(c.f.
-Theorem 1.5 of \cite{[CW2]}, with journal version~\cite{[CW2A]} and~\cite{[CW2B]}).
-For time-slice convergence, see Tian-Zhang \cite{[TZ]} for example.
+The boundedness of the scalar curvature is crucial to study the convergence of K\"ahler-Ricci flow to a limit flow(cf. Theorem 1.5 of \cite{[CW2]}, with journal version~\cite{[CW2A]} and~\cite{[CW2B]}).
+For time-slice convergence, see Tian-Zhang~\cite{[TZ]}, Bamler~\cite{[Bam]} and Chen-Wang~\cite{[CW3]} for example.
 Since (\ref{eqn:PK07_2}) is the comparable condition of Perelman's estimates, we can view Theorem \ref{theo:main1} as the analogue of the convergence results in the Fano K\"aher-Ricci flow.
 However, we have to confess that we do not know any non-trivial examples satisfying the condition (\ref{eqn:PK07_2}).
-By non-triviality we mean that we do not have positivity assumption of $H$.
+By non-triviality we mean that the flow (\ref{eq:RMCF0}) is neither a self-shrinker nor convex.
 It will be very interesting to find out such examples.

 The rescaled mean curvature flow can also be compared with the Calabi flow.
 In \cite{[Calabi]} E. Calabi studied the gradient flow of the $L^2$-norm of the scalar curvature among K\"ahler metrics in a fixed cohomology class on a compact K\"ahler manifold, which is now well-known as the Calabi flow.
 X. X. Chen conjectured that the Calabi flow always exists globally for any initial smooth K\"ahler potential.
 Very recently, Chen-Cheng \cite{[CC]} proved that the Calabi flow exists as long as the scalar curvature is uniformly bounded.
 Therefore, to study the long time existence of Calabi flow, it is crucial to control the scalar curvature, which is similar to the mean curvature condition (\ref{eqn:PK07_2}) for the rescaled mean curvature flow.
 Assuming the long time existence and the uniform boundedness of the scalar curvature, the current authors and K. Zheng showed the convergence of the Calabi flow in \cite{[LWZ]}, just as Theorem \ref{theo:removable_intro} for rescaled mean curvature flow.